pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/advanced-route/README.md

 Cycling Road
 - Get the Rare Candy

-Post Cycling Road Menu:
+Post Cycling Road:
+- Bike to cut the bushes to get to Safari Zone

+**EQ Menu**
 - Use Repel
 - Swap slot 6 for X Special
 - Teach TM26
 - Bike

-Cut the bushes to get to Safari Zone
+Zone 2
-- Super Repel in Zone 2
+- Super Repel

 Dig out after getting Surf then Fly to Fuschia and Bike to the gym